codesandbox/codesandbox-client/packages/codesandbox-playground/README.md

 ### As a React Component

-We included a React component you can use, implementation is fairly simple.
+We included a React component you can use, the implementation is fairly simple.

 ```jsx
 import Preview from 'codesandbox-playground/dist/components/Preview';